 How to Start a Personal Blog That You’ll Love, Plus Examples

-We invite you to get deeply acquainted with our step-by-step guide to starting a personal blog, from choosing your template to building an email list.
+We invite you to get deeply acquainted with our step-by-step guide on to how to start a blog, from choosing your template to building an email list.
 Afterwards, learn by example with some talented folks who’ve built their own successful blogs in all shapes and sizes.

 How to start a personal blog